-- 6.3.1 The event is based purely on time. - 6.3.2 The fastest contestant to the top is the winner and receives 20 points. - 6.3.3 The remaining contestants' scores are calculated by subtracting the fastest contestant's time (in seconds) from the times of each of the other contestants. - 6.3.4 For every 2-second difference in time between those scores, 1 point (of the 20 possible points) is deducted from the contestant's score. - 6.3.5 No more than 20 points may be earned or deducted for this event.
+- 6.3.4 The remaining contestants' scores are calculated by subtracting the fastest contestant's time (in seconds) from the times of each of the other contestants. - 6.3.5 For every 2-second difference in time between those scores, 1 point (of the 20 possible points) is deducted from the contestant's score.

+6.3.5 No more than 20 points may be earned or deducted for this event.
+(2013)